 8) What is the link to the Endometriosis self-assessment questionnaire?

-9) How do I go by the subsidy route in Singapore’s public hospitals?
+9) How do I use the subsidy route in Singapore’s public hospitals?

 10) How do I make an appointment with Doctor Ma Li?